Kardbord/Sorts/README.md

 #Sorts

-Sort(s) written in Java for fun/practice I make no promises about the completeness or efficiency of this project.
+Various sorts written in Java.
+Just for fun/practice.
+Originally began this project to give myself a basis for writing bubble sort in MIPS assembly language.
+Lost the original repository due to issues with Intellij.
-This is mostly just for fun and to give me a starting point to write bubble sort in assembly later.
+I make no promises about the completeness or efficiency of this project.